parseiro/BD_Atividade04_LeonardoVilelaPinheiro/README.md

-Este é um projeto que trabalha com Spring Data JPA (usando MariaDB).
+This is an academic project.
+The aim is to study Spring Data JPA (using MariaDB).

-Trabalha conceitos como:
+It works on the following concepts:
 - Repository
 - @Transactional
 - Lombok annotations